 Are horses different from mules and donkeys?
 You betcha!
-Horse trainers might mean well trying to train a mule or a donkey, but you want to work with someone who understands HOW mules and donkeys are different from horses and how to communicate to them based upon those differences.
-A horse saddle may be able to sit up on top of a mule or donkey, but you’ll never get the best out of that mule or donkey because the saddle is causing them excruciating pain.
+Horse trainers might mean well trying to train a mule or a donkey, but you want to work with someone who understands HOW mules and donkeys are different from horses and how to communicate with them based on those differences.
+A horse saddle may be able to sit on a mule or donkey, but you’ll never get the best out of that mule or donkey because the horse saddle is causing them excruciating pain.

-And in the same way, a horse breast collar may ‘fit’ on a mule or donkey, but in effort to repurpose your tack or save a few dollars, you will be damaging your animal and holding yourself back from getting the best out of ‘ole fluffy.
+And in the same way, a horse breast collar may ‘fit’ on a mule or donkey, but in an effort to repurpose your tack or save a few dollars, you will be damaging your animal and holding yourself back from getting the best out of Ole Fluffy.